shreya3057/Instagram-Clone/README.md

 # Instagram-Clone
  It is an Instagram web app clone using MERN Stack ( MongoDB , Express.js , React.js , Node.js ) with the properties of (Both frontend and backend):
-1. User Signup
+1. Signup Page
-2. User Signin.
+2. Signin Page
-3. upload pic while signup
+3. Upload pic while signup
-4. Add Post.
+4. Add Post
-5. Follow other user
+5. Follow And  Unfollow Feature
-6. Unfollow other user.
-7. Like and Unlike posts.
+6. Like and Unlike Posts Feature
-8. Comment on posts.
+7. Comment on Posts
-9. Delete posts
+8. Delete Posts
-10. search other users
+9. Search other users Id
-11. Update profile pic
+10. Update Profile Pic
-12. View Followed User's Uploaded Pic
+11. View Followed User's Uploaded Pic

 Tech Stack-